-Dr. Louis W. Uccellini is the National Oceanic and Atmospheric Assistant Administrator for Weather Services and Director of the National Weather Service.
-In this role, he is responsible for the day-to-day civilian weather operations for the United States, its territories, adjacent waters and ocean areas.
+Dr. Louis W. Uccellini is the National Oceanic and Atmospheric Administrationís Assistant Administrator for Weather Services, and Director of the National Weather Service.
+In this role, he is responsible for the day-to-day civilian weather operations for the United States, its territories, adjacent waters, and ocean areas.

-Prior to this position, he served as the Director of the National Centers for Environmental Prediction (NCEP) for thirteen years.
-He was responsible for directing and planning the science, technology and operations related to NCEP's nine centers: Central Operations, Environmental Modeling Center, Ocean Prediction Center, Hydrometeorological Prediction Center, Climate Prediction Center, all in Camp Springs, the National Hurricane Center in Miami, FL, Storm Prediction Center in Norman, OK, Space Weather Prediction Center in Boulder, CO, and the Aviation Weather Center in Kansas City, MO.
+Prior to this position, he served as the Director of the National Centers for Environmental Prediction (NCEP) for 14 years.
+He was responsible for directing and planning the science, technology, and operations related to NCEPís nine centers: Central Operations, Environmental Modeling Center, Ocean Prediction Center, Hydrometeorological Prediction Center, Climate Prediction Center, all in Camp Springs, MD; the National Hurricane Center in Miami, FL; Storm Prediction Center in Norman, OK; Space Weather Prediction Center in Boulder, CO; and the Aviation Weather Center in Kansas City, MO.

-Dr. Uccellini was the Director of the National Weather Service’s Office of Meteorology from 1994 to 1999, Chief of the National Weather Service’s Meteorological Operations Division from 1989 to 1994, and Section Head for the Mesoscale Analysis and Modeling Section at the Goddard Space Flight Center's Laboratory for Atmospheres from 1978 to 1989.
+Dr. Uccellini was the Director of the National Weather Serviceís Office of Meteorology from 1994 to 1999, Chief of the National Weather Serviceís Meteorological Operations Division from 1989 to 1994, and section head for the Mesoscale Analysis and Modeling Section at the Goddard Space Flight Centerís Laboratory for Atmospheres from 1978 to 1989.

 Dr. Uccellini received his Ph.D.
-(1977), Masters (1972) and Bachelor of Science (1971) degrees in Meteorology from the University of Wisconsin-Madison.
-He has published over 60 peer-reviewed articles and chapters in books on subjects including analysis of severe weather outbreaks, snowstorms, gravity waves, jet streaks, cyclones and the use of satellite data in analysis and modeling applications.
-He is the co-author of a widely acclaimed two volume AMS Monograph Northeast Snowstorms published in 2004; and authored chapters in the 1990 AMS Publication Extratropical Cyclones, the 1999 AMS publication The Life Cycles of Extratropical Cyclones, and the 2008 AMS Publication, Synoptic Dynamic Meteorology and Weather Analysis and Forecasting.
+(1977), Master (1972) and Bachelor of Science (1971) degrees in meteorology from the University of Wisconsin-Madison.
+He has published more than 60 peer-reviewed articles and chapters in books on subjects including analysis of severe weather outbreaks, snowstorms, gravity waves, jet streaks, cyclones, and the use of satellite data in analysis and modeling applications.
+He is the co-author of a widely acclaimed two-volume American Meteorological Society (AMS) monograph Northeast Snowstorms, published in 2004, and authored chapters in the 1990 AMS publication Extratropical Cyclones, the 1999 AMS publication The Life Cycles of Extratropical Cyclones, and the 2008 AMS publication Synoptic Dynamic Meteorology and Weather Analysis and Forecasting.

 Dr. Uccellini has served on many national and international research and field experiment programs.
-He has received many awards in recognition of his research and operational achievements including the Maryland Academy of Sciences Distinguished Young Scientist Award (1981), the NASA Medal for Exceptional Scientific Achievement (1985), the American Meteorological Society's prestigious Clarence Leroy Meisinger Award (1985), and the National Weather Association's Research Achievement Awards for Significant Contributions to Operational Meteorology (1996).
+He has received many awards in recognition of his research and operational achievements including the Maryland Academy of Sciences Distinguished Young Scientist Award (1981), the NASA Medal for Exceptional Scientific Achievement (1985), the AMSís prestigious Clarence Leroy Meisinger Award (1985), and the National Weather Associationís Research Achievement Awards for Significant Contributions to Operational Meteorology (1996).
 He was elected as a Fellow to the AMS in 1987and served as Co-Chief Editor of Weather and Forecasting from 1988-1992.
 In 2001 he received the U.S. Presidential Meritorious Executive Rank Award and in 2006 he received the U.S. Presidential Distinguished Rank Award.
-In January 2012, Dr. Uccellini was elected the President of the American Meteorological Society and served from 2012-2013.
+In January 2012, Dr. Uccellini was elected the President of the AMS and served from 2012 to 2013.